mystic-innovator/dotfiles/README.md

   ```bash
   ./initial-setup.sh --skip-install
   ```
+- Vim/Neovim configs are ignored by default via `.stow-local-ignore`.
+Remove those entries and pass `--with-neovim` if you want them linked.
-- If you prefer GNU Stow, you can still run `stow --target="$HOME" .config .vim .zim .themes` and manually link the top-level dotfiles; the script is the recommended single-command approach.
+- If you prefer GNU Stow, you can still run `stow --target="$HOME" .config .zim .themes` and manually link the top-level dotfiles; add `.config/nvim` or `.vim` only after removing them from `.stow-local-ignore`.

 ---